poseidon/matchbox/examples/README.md

 See the [Cluster TLS OpenSSL Generation](https://coreos.com/kubernetes/docs/latest/openssl.html) document or [Kubernetes Step by Step](https://coreos.com/kubernetes/docs/latest/getting-started.html) for more details.

-Return the the general examples [README](../README).

-## Usage
+### Verify

-Install `kubectl` on your host and use the `examples/kubeconfig` file which references the top level `assets/tls`.
+Install the `kubectl` CLI on your host.
+Use the provided kubeconfig's to access the Kubernetes cluster created on rkt `metal0` or `docker0`.

     cd /path/to/coreos-baremetal
+    # for kubernetes on CNI metal0, i.e. rkt
+    kubectl --kubeconfig=examples/kubecfg-rkt get nodes
+    # for kubernetes on docker0
-    kubectl --kubeconfig=examples/kubeconfig get nodes
+    kubectl --kubeconfig=examples/kubecfg-docker get nodes

 Get all pods.

-    kubectl --kubeconfig=examples/kubeconfig get pods --all-namespaces
+    kubectl --kubeconfig=examples/kubecfg-rkt get pods --all-namespaces

 On my laptop, it takes about 1 minute from boot until the Kubernetes API comes up.
 Then it takes another 1-2 minutes for all components including DNS to be pulled and started.